feathericons/feather/.github/ISSUE_TEMPLATE/icon_request.md

 ---
-name: Icon request
+name: Icon Request
-about: Suggest an new icon
+about: Suggest a new icon
+title: "Icon Request: "
 labels: ['icon request']
 ---